cisco/cisco-network-puppet-module/README.md

 ##### `route_target_import_evpn`
 (EVPN only) Sets the route-target import extended communities for EVPN.
 Valid values are an Array or space-separated String of extended communities, or the keyword 'default'.

+##### `route_target_import_mvpn`
+(MVPN only) Sets the route-target import extended communities for MVPN.
+Valid values are an Array or space-separated String of extended communities, or the keyword 'default'.

 ##### `route_target_import_stitching`
 (Stitching only) Sets the route-target import extended communities for stitching.
 Valid values are an Array or space-separated String of extended communities, or the keyword 'default'.